PelionIoT/connected-lights-cloud/docs/6_cloud-api.md

 ### node.js

 First, make sure you have installed [node.js](http://nodejs.org).
-Then create a new folder, and install the mbed Cloud node.js library via npm:
+Then create a new folder, and install the mbed Device Connector node.js library via npm:

 ```bash
 $ npm install mbed-connector-api